cesar-rgon/desktop-app-installer/README.md

 Valid for:   Ubuntu 16.04 LTS Xenial, Debian 8 Jessie, Linux Mint 18 Sarah and LMDE 2 Betsy (desktop or server).
              With some changes in config files, it can be 100% compatible with previous versions.
 Version:     1.3
-Last change: 2016/08/15 (yyyy/mm/dd)
+Last change: 2016/08/17 (yyyy/mm/dd)
 ```

 ### 1. Features
-* One main script that shows a menu of aplications which can be selected for installation.
+* One main script that shows a menu of aplications or linux desktops enviroment which can be selected for installation.
 * Alternatively, there is one separate script for each application, so it can be installed by just executing the appropriate script.
 * Install official and third-party repository applications.
 In the last case, first add the necessary repositories to the distro.
 * Download, extract and install non-repository applications through custom subscripts that extend the main script functionality.
 It includes several subscripts by default.
 * Set up applications after they are installed through custom subscripts.
-* Customize your own application list to install and third-party repositories to add to your distro by just editing some config files (no need to edit main script at all for this purpose).
+* Customize your own application list to be installed and third-party repositories to add to your distro by just editing some config files (no need to edit main script at all for this purpose).
+* Third-party repositories added by some applications will be disabled automatically after the installation of those applications.
 * EULA support.
 Install applications automatically with no need of user interaction to accept legal terms of the application.
 * The script runs with an interface adapted to the detected enviroment: Dialog for terminal.
 Zenity for desktop or terminal emulator.
 * Installation log file that shows installation steps and errors if they have occurred.